sylikc/jpegview/current/readme.txt

 [1.0.21]
 Bugs fixed:
-New features:
+- After saving, navigation panel was not painted correctly sometimes New features:
-- Unsharp mask
+- New image processing: Unsharp mask
   Using a button on the image processing panel, an unsharp mask can be applied to the original pixels.
   Note that preview is always in 100 % zoom.
 Unsharp masking cannot be stored in the parameter DB and it is not possible to apply unsharp masking automatically after loading each image (unlike other processings)
-- Color saturation
+- New image processing: Color saturation
   Support includes: Saturation on image processing panel, default saturation in INI file, parameter DB and landscape picture mode
 - UI colors can be set in INI file.
 New default colors instead of the traditional green.
   To restore the old colors, change them in the INI file to: